Home » To Greet or Not To Greet in Emails

 To Greet or Not To Greet in Emails

-With more emails being exchanged than ever, several kind readers have emailed me on the topic of whether incorporating a greeting in your emails is necessary.
+With more emails being exchanged than ever, several kind readers have emailed me on the topic of whether incorporating a greeting in your emails is still necessary.
 Or is it “a waste of time”?

 As with most issues, discretion is key.
 Generally, you should include a greeting.
 In other, less formal, quick back-and-forths — it may not be necessary.
 But for me, I just can’t send an email without a greeting.